bioinfo@ird.fr

 Use the command:

-singularity help /data3/projects/containers/singularity_version/container.simg
+singularity help /usr/local/bioinfo/containers/singularity_version/container.simg

 with container.simg the container name .